Humany/humany-docs/widgets/adapters/custom-adapter.md

 # Custom adapter
 The following sample shows how to create and register a custom adapter on widgets.
+Custom adapters allows you to execute your own javascript code in response to posting a from in a Contact Method.

 ### Prerequisites
 The implementation must be at version 2 or higher.
+The implementation can be upgraded from the Interfaces section and the UPGRADE button in the toolbar area.
+If no button is visible it means you are already using the latest version.

 ## Overview
 An adapter is a javascript object that is mapped to a specific type of Contact Method.
 It can provide custom behaviour to a Contact Method inside a widget, e.g. posting a form to an external service.